varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 [Browse GNOME Bugzilla](https://bugzilla.gnome.org/browse.cgi).
 The website is fairly intuitive and you should be able to navigate different software projects by selecting your interested projects from the dropdown menu and then clicking on "Show product".

-Don't know what projects you would be interested in?
+__Tip__: Don't know what projects you would be interested in?
 In your GNOME desktop, ask yourself which is your favorite application in GNOME?
 Is it the Dictionary?
 Is it Terminal? is it Rhythmbox that plays you music?
 Is it GNOME Desktop itself?
 Once you decide on a application, search for the name in the dropdown menu and explore the project's bug reports!

 __Note__: Certain applications although installable in GNOME, are _not_ managed by GNOME.
-For example: applications that are a part of another desktop environment, such as KDE (Krita, Kate and so on), Ecllipse, Codeblocks and so on.
+For example: applications that are a part of another desktop environment, such as KDE (Krita, Kate and so on) and also Ecllipse, Codeblocks and so on.
 These are independent projects that have their separate community.
 Their development process and procedures are independent of GNOME.

 __How do I find bugs that are easy to solve?__